dapr/proposals/20251022-S-placementV2.md

 - Improve stability by removing the hard coded raft implementation for a simplified leadership algorithm.
 - Enable more consistent, bounded actor distribution via the *Consistent Hashing with Bounded Loads* algorithm.
 - Improve latency and reliability for both Actors and Workflows by colocating state coordination in one process.
-- Remove global locking and instead have per actor type locking.
+- Remove global locking and instead have per actor per namespace type locking.
+- Remove resource waste with unnecessary heartbeats.

 This will be feature gated via an opt-in (new) feature flag: `SchedulerPlacement`.